 Maturity Test for The Degree of Master of Science

 In case the student has in the course of his/her completed Bachelor level studies (or in the completed studies in a college or in the Master level studies) written a maturity test and proved his/her language skills in Finnish or Swedish, an abstract of the Master’s thesis will be accepted as showing the required competence instead of writing the text for the maturity test.
-The student has to write the abstract in a separate form that includes special guidelines for the maturity test.
 In this case the text does not have to prove the language skills of the student in Finnish or Swedish.
 However, the text must still show knowledge of the student's field of study.

 The abstract must include